sixu05202004/sphinx-docs-cn/doc/config.rst

    a chapter, but can be confusing because it mixes entries of differnet depth in one list.
 The default value is ``True``.

+.. confval:: epub_tocscope

+   This setting control the scope of the epub table of contents.
+The setting can have the following values:

+   * ``'default'`` -- include all toc entries that are not hidden (default)
+   * ``'includehidden'`` -- include all toc entries

+   .. versionadded:: 1.2

+.. confval:: epub_fix_images

+   This flag determines if sphinx should try to fix image formats that are not supported by some epub readers.
+At the moment palette images with a small color table are upgraded.
+You need the Python Image Library (PIL) installed to use this option.
+The default value is ``False`` because the automatic conversion may lose information.

+   .. versionadded:: 1.2

+.. confval:: epub_max_image_width

+   This option specifies the maximum width of images.
+If it is set to a value greater than zero, images with a width larger than the given value are scaled accordingly.
+If it is zero, no scaling is performed.
+The default value is ``0``.
+You need the Python Image Library (PIL) installed to use this option.

+   .. versionadded:: 1.2

+.. confval:: epub_show_urls

+   Control whether to display URL addresses.
+This is very useful for readers that have no other means to display the linked URL.
+The settings can have the following values:

+   * ``'inline'`` -- display URLs inline in parentheses (default)
+   * ``'footnote'`` -- display URLs in footnotes
+   * ``'no'`` -- do not display URLs

+   The display of inline URLs can be customized by adding CSS rules for the class ``link-target``.

+   .. versionadded:: 1.2

+.. confval:: epub_use_index

+   If true, add an index to the epub document.
+It defaults to the :confval:`html_use_index` option but can be set independently for epub creation.

+   .. versionadded:: 1.2

 .. _latex-options: